Spring Kamchatka Far Eastern Brown Bear Hunt

 Day 1: arrival to Petropavlovsk, overnight in Petropavlovsk.

-Details: Kamchatka peninsula has the largest population of big salmon eating bears and currently holds the world record.
+The Kamchatka peninsula has the largest population of big salmon eating bears and currently holds the world record.
 The average trophy size taken during the spring season is over 9 ft. square.
 Spring hunts take place when bears emerge from hibernation, with the snow is still present on the ground, which aids in locating best trophies.
 The daytime temperature range is from -10 C to +5C in the spring (+20F to +40F).
 Shooting distance is within 200 yards.
 Hunters should bring white camo suits, warm clothes, sun glasses and sleeping bags.
+The success rate is close to 100%.
+Hunters usually have an opportunity to take more than one bear